Published on June 9, 2025

 Your insurance policy document is your contract with the insurance company, and it outlines all the specifics of your coverage.
 While these documents can be lengthy, they are the definitive guide to your benefits.
 Look for a section often titled “Summary of Benefits and Coverage,” or check under headings like “Specialist Visits” or even “Alternative Health Care” for information on chiropractic services.
 Many insurers also provide online access to policy documents through their member portals, which can be a convenient way to get the information you need.
 Taking the time to review these details yourself can empower you to understand exactly what’s included and what’s not.

-How Your Chiropractor’s Office Can Assist
+Let Your Chiropractor’s Office Help

 Your chiropractor’s office can also be a helpful resource in understanding your insurance.
 Many offices are accustomed to working with various insurance plans and can often help verify your benefits before you begin treatment.
 When you call to inquire about an appointment, ask if they can check your coverage for you.
 It’s also wise to ask about their billing practices and what specific services they typically find are covered by plans like yours.
 However, remember that while they can assist, it’s ultimately your responsibility to know your plan.
 Be cautious if an office heavily pushes for “cash plans” or asks for large upfront payments for a whole treatment series without clearly explaining how your insurance applies; it’s always okay to find another provider if you feel uncomfortable or pressured.